aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/webborderstyle/_index.md

 ```

-the color of the border.
+Gets the color of the border.
 Please refer to System.Drawing.Color struct.

 **Returns:**
 [Color](../../com.aspose.gridweb/color)